 Are drywall cracks serious?

 If you see a crack running up the wall, your first reaction might be panic.
 Don’t panic.
 A drywall crack isn’t necessarily a serious problem.
 When should I be concerned about drywall cracks?
 Some cracking may occur after construction because of drying and shrinking.
 You should be concerned with cracks that are jagged, stair-stepped, or at a 45-degree angle because these cracks could indicate some sort of settling or other structural movement.
 Even then, the greatest concern should be with the width of the crack.
 If it’s more than 1/4-inch wide you probably want to have professionals like those at Solid Rock Foundation Repair check it out, especially if it runs horizontally near the connection of partition walls and ceilings upstairs.
-Call us today at 817-400-7625 for expert wall repair in Burleson and Fort Worth, TX
+Call us today at 817-400-7625 for expert wall repair in Dallas-Fort Worth Area, TX